dotnet/source-build-reference-packages/README.md

 #### Workflow

 * Generate reference package and its depencencies running the `./generate.sh --package <package>,<version>` script.
-* Revert any changes to packages that already existed in the repository.
+* Inspect any changes to packages that already existed in the repository.
+There are two reasons why previously generated packages show changes when being regenerated.
-This is likely reverting a necessary source modification to the generated code.
+    1. The package contains intentional code modifications on top of the generated code.
+This may be upgrading a project reference to address a CVE or code fixups because the generate tooling does not support a scenario.
+    When this occurs, there should be code comments explaining why the code modification was made.
+If this is the case, the changes to the existing package should be reverted.
+    2. The generate tooling has changed since the last time this package was generated.
+The new changes should be considered better/correct and should be committed.
 * Add `DependencyPackageProjects` for all new projects in the [eng/Build.props](https://github.com/dotnet/source-build-reference-packages/blob/main/eng/Build.props#L9) in the correct dependency order.